Rockingham County DWI Bail Information

 Timeline: How Long Until Release?

-The time it takes to be released from jail after posting bail in Rockingham County can vary, but here's a general idea:
+The time it takes to be released from the Rockingham County Detention Center after posting bail can vary.

 What Happens After Posting Bail

-- What Happens if You Miss Court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail money.
-If you used a bail bondsman, they will likely take action to apprehend you and recover the bail amount.
-Missing court appearances can also negatively impact your DUI case.
+- Failure to Appear: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail money.
+If a bail bondsman was used, the bondsman will attempt to locate you and bring you to court.

 Special Considerations in Rockingham County